Nebo15/qbill.docs/source/index.md

 HTTP Header | Description
 --------- | -----------
-X-RateLimit-Limit | Current rate limit for your application;
+X-RateLimit-Limit | Current rate limit for your application.
-X-RateLimit-Remaining | Remaining rate limit for your application;
+X-RateLimit-Remaining | Remaining rate limit for your application.
 X-RateLimit-Reset | The time at which the current rate limit window resets in [UTC epoch seconds](http://en.wikipedia.org/wiki/Unix_time).

 <aside class="notice">